-Blockchain data storage is similar to a decentralized storage network in that it also employs a distributed storage system and, as such, is secure, private, and fast.
-One way that enterprises can use blockchain is in transferring documents from different locations securely.
+Blockchain data storage is similar to a decentralized cloud storage network.
+It also employs a distributed storage system and, as such, is secure, private, and fast.
+One way that enterprises can use blockchain technology is in transferring documents from different locations securely.
 However, blockchain works best when used to store transactional information.

-Though blockchain creates a trustworthy system of data storage, it can only store small amounts of transactional data.
+Though blockchain data storage is a trustworthy system, it can only store small amounts of transactional data.
 Large files can’t be stored in blocks.
 A decentralized data network is needed to solve this shortcoming.
 Developers in blockchain are, therefore, making use of storage marketplaces to build blockchain apps that can store and process large amounts of data.

 Why should your business utilize blockchain in storing and managing your data?
 Here are some benefits you stand to gain: